 I'm a fourth year student in the Johns Hopkins Information Security Institute, under the supervision of my advisors Avi Rubin and Matt Green.
 This year, I am also a visiting fellow at the Hariri Institute for Computation at Boston University.
 I completed my undergraduate degree in Computer Science and Electrical Engineering, also from Johns Hopkins.
-My primary areas of interest are hardware security, applied cryptography, network security and reverse engineering, but will probably find anything involving security or hardware interesting.
-Except android security.
+My primary areas of interest are applied cryptography, network security and hardware security, but will probably find anything involving practical cryptography interesting.

-Check out the Applied Research in Cryptography group's website.
+Check out the Advanced Research in Cryptography group's website.